 mA*ths Online Programme

-We’re delighted to announce The University of Manchester as the northern partner for the mA*ths Online Programme for the 2024/25 academic year.
+We’re delighted to announce The University of Manchester as northwestern partner for the mA*ths Online Programme for the 2025/2026 academic year.
+Find out more about our programmes and how you can apply below.

 Are you an A-level Mathematics student considering studying a maths-related degree at university?